jameeronline/astro-mealsdb/src/content/recipes/anzac-biscuits.md

   protein: 25
 ---

-1. step 1.
-2. Heat oven to 180C/fan 160C/gas 4.
+1. Heat oven to 180C/fan 160C/gas 4.
-3. Put the oats, coconut, flour and sugar in a bowl.
+2. Put the oats, coconut, flour and sugar in a bowl.
-4. Melt the butter in a small pan and stir in the golden syrup.
+3. Melt the butter in a small pan and stir in the golden syrup.
-5. Add the bicarbonate of soda to 2 tbsp boiling water, then stir into the golden syrup and butter mixture.
+4. Add the bicarbonate of soda to 2 tbsp boiling water, then stir into the golden syrup and butter mixture.
-6. step 2.
-7. Make a well in the middle of the dry ingredients and pour in the butter and golden syrup mixture.
+5. Make a well in the middle of the dry ingredients and pour in the butter and golden syrup mixture.
-8. Stir gently to incorporate the dry ingredients.
+6. Stir gently to incorporate the dry ingredients.
-9. step 3.
-10. Put dessertspoonfuls of the mixture on to buttered baking sheets, about 2.5cm/1in apart to allow room for spreading.
+7. Put dessertspoonfuls of the mixture on to buttered baking sheets, about 2.5cm/1in apart to allow room for spreading.
-11. Bake in batches for 8-10 mins until golden.
+8. Bake in batches for 8-10 mins until golden.
-12. Transfer to a wire rack to cool.
+9. Transfer to a wire rack to cool.